YDeltagon/ListoFy/README.md

 Organize your playlist by genre / artists / moods and mark the best of them

----
+#### Its totaly OpenSource MIT License

+### How to use

+#### CLIENT_ID / CLIENT_SECRET

+If you try to use my project, the .txt. files based on root folder need to be modified Go to https://developer.spotify.com/dashboard/applications and create your application

-# CHANGELOG
+## CHANGELOG

 ### V0.2.x

 - #### V0.2.1
   - Switch to PyCharm
   - Add TODO list
 - #### V0.2.0
   - Add a GUI with [PySimpleGUI/PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) (thanks)
   - Save all_liked_track and all_playlist_user in a txt files
   - Firt windows "Update your Spotify info ?"
   - Fix the oauth

 ### V0.1.x